How much does a charity website cost?

 Having the option to take donations is essential for any good charity website.
 There are a number of plugins available for this with WordPress.
 Some allow one-off donations and others allow for a monthly giving option.

-Keeping the main fundraising page on its own is important for this type of website.
+Keeping the main fundraising page on its own is important.
 It needs to be built differently to a normal page as you need to lead people to a situation where they will donate to the cause.
-As a charity gets larger you will find that they may have many different donations pages on their web site.
-This will not be publicly viewable through the navigation of the site but designed for use in an advertising campaign or promotional campaign.
+As a charity gets larger you will find that they have many different donations pages on their web site.
+This will not be publicly viewable through the navigation of the site but designed for use in a targeted advertising campaign or promotional campaign.

 If you have a number of different projects you may want to have a different charity fundraising webpage set up for each.
 Each one targeted towards people who may be interested in supporting that particular project.
-These highly targetted donations pages perform much better than general fundraising pages.
+These highly-targeted donations pages perform much better than general fundraising pages.

 Charity website design in the UK

 If you are a small charity or community group in the UK looking for a website then get in touch to see how I might be able to help.
-My fees start at £500 for a basic web site.
-I don’t do hosting but highly recommend Ionos who charge as little as £5.00 per month hosting plus VAT.
-This also gives you a free domain name and also a free SSL (padlock) certificate.
+My fees start at £1000 for a basic website.
+I don’t do hosting but highly recommend NetNerd who charge as little as £8.00 per month hosting plus VAT.
+You can also purchase domain names through Netnerd at very reasonable prices.

 Finally, don’t forget a mailing list for your charity website